Mark-Assessment/v-butcher-zombie-shooter-m2-2/README.md

 I have been trying to make the project and website as accessible as possible.
 I have been doing this by:

 * Using semantic HTML.
-* Using the hover element on all buttons on the site to make it known to the user that they are hovering over a button.
+* Applying the hover element on all buttons and the navigation toggler button (hamburger menu) on the site so that the user is aware they are hovering over a button.
-* Making sure all pictures have an alt attribute.
-* Ensuring that there is a enough colour contrast throughout the site and the background (and background image) does not distract from the content.
+* Ensuring that there is a enough colour contrast throughout the site and the background does not distract from the game or content.
 * Displaying appropriate title on page tab, so users can easily see where they are on the site, just by looking at the tab.

 ### Languages Used